 Cow Key Marina

 Cow Key Marina is located between Stock Island and Key West.
-It’s a known location where manatees love to hang out so you’ll be sure to spot one in the area.
+It’s a known location where manatees love to hang out so it’s almost guaranteed that you’ll spot one in the area.

 There are many resident manatees that live in the marina and they even have cute names like Marshal, Big Moe, Speedy, Pete and Little Rich.
 They are all named after their unique personalities.